Wishing You a Safe & Happy Holidays From SafetyDocs!

 Integrated Management System for Carpentry

-An Integrated Management System (IMS) for carpentry combines a business's systems, processes, and standards, uniting them under one comprehensive framework.
+An Integrated Management System (IMS) for Carpentry combines a business's systems, processes, and standards, uniting them under one comprehensive framework.
 This system allows managing similar operations across health, safety, environment, and quality without duplication.
 An IMS enables an organisation to function as a cohesive unit with unified objectives, which cannot be achieved with individual management systems.

 Work Health and Safety Policy